Bino26/ADA_2024/Module1/Exercice5/MonEtabv1.3/README.md

 [MySQL Community Downloads](https://dev.mysql.com/downloads/connector/j/?os=26).

+2. Import the database :
+-  All required database files are located in the `src/db` directory.
+-
-2. Launch the console App :
+3. Launch the console App :

 - Now launch the console app by clicking of the play button in your app .
 - In the connexion interface , enter those credentials for testing :